panda-luminosity-detector-group/LMD-Alignment/readme.md

 # Closing Words

 So this has been basically a brain dump of all the stuff I've done for the LMD alignment.
 I hope it's useful to someone.
 If you have any questions, please feel free to contact me, even if I'm no longer working on the LMD.
 I'm always happy to help.
-I really liked working for Miriam and PANDA as a whole and I'm really gonna miss it, but life goes on and I have to move on.
+I really liked working for Miriam and PANDA as a whole and I'm really gonna miss it.
+But life moves on and must I.